Oscillations and confluence in three-magnon scattering of ferromagnetic resonance

-As the relative power $10\mathrm{\,log_{10}(P_{a}/P_{osc}})$ increases to approximately 14 dB, the oscillations' frequency spectra broaden in the experiment [Fig. 3(a)] and simulations (Fig. S3 of SM).
-Through the same methods as in previous work \cite{qu2020nonlinear}, we examine the steady-state magnon amplitudes $c(\kbf)$ for all wavevectors at low and high powers [Fig. 3(c)].
-At the lower relative power of 2 dB, only the strongest-coupled $f_0/2$ modes are excited.
-Increasing the relative power to 25 dB, the weaker-coupled $f_0/2$ modes are also excited and, at some wavevectors, even exceed the amplitude of the strongest-coupled modes.
-The newly excited modes exhibit a wider frequency distribution about $f_0/2$ [see Fig. 3(c)], which may generate the observed broadening.
-This transition is likely driven by four-magnon scattering of $\pm \kbf$ pairs of the strongest-coupled $f_0/2$ modes to other $\pm \kbf$ pairs on the $f_0/2$ contour, which conserves energy and momentum.
-Further investigation of higher-order interactions is needed to better understand them and how they influence the oscillations.
+As the relative power $10\mathrm{\,log_{10}(P_{a}/P_{osc}})$ increases to 14 dB, the oscillations' frequency spectra broaden in the experiment and simulations [Figs. 3(a,b)].
+To investigate this, we compare the simulations' magnon mode amplitudes $c(\kbf)$ \cite{qu2020nonlinear} at the relative powers of 2 dB (no broadening) and 25 dB (pronounced broadening) [Fig. 3(d)].
+At 2 dB, only the $f_0/2$ modes with the largest coupling strengths $\zeta_{\kbf_i}$ are excited.
+Note that the coupling is strongest for the modes with wavevectors most misaligned with the static magnetization $\mathbf{M}$.
+At 25 dB, the weaker-coupled $f_0/2$ modes are also excited, with some even exceeding the amplitude of the strongest-coupled modes.
+The excited modes also exhibit a wider frequency distribution about $f_0/2$, which may generate the observed broadening.
+The most straightforward explanation for this transition is the onset of four-magnon scattering of $f_0/2$, opposite-wavevector pairs of magnons at the strongest-coupled modes to such pairs at weaker-coupled modes, which conserves energy and momentum.

-For $P_a \gg P_{osc}$, the scattering rate, and hence the oscillations, become large enough such that splitting reduces $c_0$ not just to below $c_S$, but to below zero.
-This corresponds to a $180^\circ$ phase shift in the FMR response $b_0$.
-We treat this problem more generally by numerically solving Eqs. \eqref{eq:db0_dt},\eqref{eq:dbk_dt} when turning on and off the microwave field, and calculating the oscillation-induced phase shift $\phi_i(t)$ through the equation

-The phase shifts and amplitudes are shown in Figs. 4(a,b) and Figs. 4(c,d).
-We take the absolute value of the phase shifts to suppress artifacts from branching at $-\pi,\pi$ due to taking the natural logarithm.
-In Figs. 4(c,d), we calculate $c_0$ by taking $c_0=\mathrm{Re}(b_0 e^{-i(\omega_0t+\theta_0)})$.